w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

-## Best practices to prevent slashing
+## Best practices to avoid slashing

 Slashing is implemented as a deterrent for validators to misbehave.
 Slashes are applied to a validators total stake (own + nominated) and can range from as little as 0.01% or rise to 100%.
 In all instances slashes are accompanied by a loss of nominators.
 Broadly speaking, a slash may occur under four circumstances